re-plicate/DynaGraph/README.md

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab1.png)

-The results show in the Table 1 demonstrate the comparable performance of DynaGraph.
+The results shown in Table 1 demonstrate the comparable performance of DynaGraph.
 DynaGraph outperforms the baselines except for the Detectornet.
-However, this baseline has no open-source code and we refer the results from the initial paper.
+However, this baseline has no open-source code and we refer to the results from the initial paper.
+Due to the GMSDR, ST-GDN, and DGCRN having no easily open-source code to implement, to fairness, we temporarily fill in no results on these blanks.

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab2.png)